lymburn/socrative-web/README.md

 Some potential improvements with more time could include:
 - Implementing global state management like Redux (skipped in interest of time).
+- Adaptive design to account for different screen sizes.
 - Adding unit tests and making components more testable.
-- More robust error handling and fallbacks behaviours.
+- More robust error handling and fallback behaviours.
 - Utilizing WebSockets for real-time live results.
 - Modularizing features into smaller, reusable components.
 - Enhancing the styling, as CSS posed the most notable differences compared to iOS layouts.